borntofrappe/game-development/Practice/Berzerk/README.md

 [Berzerk](<https://en.wikipedia.org/wiki/Berzerk_(video_game)>)

+## Worth mentioning

+- the spritesheet, texture and quads

+- state stack, state machine

+- projectile based on the direction and speed of the player

+- player and enemy based on an entity, to manage the state machine and share a few values, like `dx` or again the collides function

+- directions, projectiles, inPlay; few variables tailored for the classes initialized in `this`

+- `Entity.init`, `Entity.update`, without colon to pass the player class explicitly `(this, def)`

+- enemy managing the animation through the `changeState` function, and setting up a first animation to have the value readily available come initialization

+- x, y, width and height to detect collision with an AABB test

+- inset to detect a collision with the entities and some mercy padding

+- transition state mostly to transition out of the current scene

+- title state cutscene, animating an enemy to walk upwards toward the title before showing a message

+- timer library to manage time events

+- message gui to show centered text one character at a time

+- play state setting up the level on the basis of data, a long string describing the position of the walls, player and enemies with a grid of characters

+- for the wall the idea is to keep track of contiguous x characters

+- player states

+  - idle, two projectiles, not updating animation, to walking and shoot state

+  - lose, alternate between two sprites before moving to a new play state

+  - walking, alternating between two frames, keeping track of the directions to move diagonaly

+- enemy states

+  - idle, making a decision at an interval, picking between a table of options

+  - walking, for a limited duration, colliding with the player or wall.
+If outside of the room, set inPlay to false, but do not show particles.
+As if the enemy was moving to the adjacent room

+  - shooting, picking a direction to aim in the general direction of the player

 ## Spritesheet

 In the `res/graphics` sub-folder you find the spritesheet used to render the player, the enemies, and the particles shown when an enemy is shot.